 In the landmark design patent case Egyptian Goddess v.
 Swisa, Chris authored amicus briefs on behalf of the American Intellectual Property Law Association at both the petition and en banc stages, taking positions which were ultimately adopted by the Federal Circuit and thereby reshaped U.S. design patent jurisprudence.
 In Calmar, Inc. v.
 Arminak & Assoc., Chris authored a brief on behalf of the Industrial Design Society of America in support of a petition for writ of certiorari to the U.S. Supreme Court.

 Chris is currently the chair of the International Association for the Protection of Intellectual Property (AIPPI) Design Rights Committee.
 He is the former chair of the American Bar Association’s Design Rights Committee, and also a member of the American Intellectual Property Law Association’s (AIPLA) Committee on Industrial Designs.
-Chris is currently serving a 3-year appointment to the Board of Directors for the U.S. chapter of AIPPI.
+Chris is currently vice president of the U.S. chapter of AIPPI.